JesseTNRoberts/Old-Blog/_posts/2023-2-1-Thesis-Options.md

 A model that may be able to do this is described below which uses the strengths of CLM and MLM to achieve this. <ins> A way of systematically testing this would be to perturb the output of the model and evaluate subsequent decisions to either edit and correct the deviation or to continue generation.</ins>

 The introduction of abstractions is important to applying transformers to other more abstracted tasks (like narrative generation).
 Without the ability to manipulate abstracted narrative and expositional tokens, building a narrative will be too computationally expensive.
 Specifically, the rate of growth of parameters as compared to the input size is quadratic.
 Current technology would likely require more than a google $10 \cdot 10^{100}$ of parameters to attend to the number of necessary tokens.
-So, if each atom in the universe were a parameter, there still wouldn't be enough to write *The picture of Dorian Gray*.
+So, if each atom in the universe were a parameter, there still wouldn't be enough to write *The Picture of Dorian Gray*.